francisjas/kahukov2/README.md

         - Once debtRemaining turn to 0, contracts will be deleted and details moved to ContractHistory.

-        - Client Can see the transaction (Has Problems, Working on it).
+        - Client Can see the transaction.

  3.b PAYMENT THROUGH COLLECTOR (transaction):

         - Collector will create transaction and set it to a specific contract and client.